rust-stuco/lectures/week4/slides.md

 ---

-# `hash_map::Entry`
+# Hash Map Entries

-If you want to update a value if it exists, or provide a default, you can do something similar:
+If you want to update a value dependant on a default, you can do something similar:

 ```rust
 let text = "hello world wonderful world";